hieple7985/master_me/ideas/games/game-03-elu-elements-forge.md

  - Light + Air -> **Radiance Orb** (extra moves/time-like relief via progress)
  - Shadow + Earth -> **Curse Orb** (weaken boss shield / reduce blocker strength)

- ### How crafting works (fixed recipe)
+ ### How crafting works (fixed recipe, auto-craft)
  - Matching raw tiles charges their **element meter**
- - When two chosen meters reach threshold, player can craft the recipe into an orb
+ - When a recipe condition is met, the orb is auto-crafted onto the board
  - Orbs appear on board as a special tile and trigger when matched/activated

  ## Boss set-piece (objective-based)